-Home » The Blog » WordPress » Why Website Colors Matter
+Home » Read & Learn » WordPress » Why Website Colors Matter

 Why Website Colors Matter

-Yes, it is your website.
-And thanks to WordPress, you can use any combination of colors you want.
-You can change text, headlines, accents, and button colors with just a click or two.
+Yes, it is your website; you can choose your desired colors.
+Thanks to WordPress, you can use any combination of colors.
+You can change the text color, headlines, accents, and buttons with a click.

-How your website looks, makes people feel, and, more importantly, what it makes people do is impacted by its appearance and colors.
-Colors also solidify your website’s credibility and legitimacy.
+Your website’s appearance and colors impact how it makes people feel and, more importantly, what it makes people do.
+Colors also contribute to and solidify your website’s appearance of credibility and legitimacy.

 Why Create a Website Color Palette?

-Look at my site.
+Look at my site as an example.
 Do you notice anything?
 My entire website revolves around only three colors.
-And I use a lot of grayscale photos.
-Even with my featured images, I try to stay within the same color scheme — and theme.
+Even with my featured images, I try to stay within the same color scheme and theme.

 Why do I do that?
 It lends to a clean, professional, and credible presentation.
 And a cohesive branding message.

-You can look home-brewed fast when you add colors willy-nilly without concern about whether they will match or clash with other site elements.
-This is where establishing a color palette and then sticking to that works to provide a polished presentation.
+You can look home-brewed quickly when you add colors willy-nilly without concern about whether they will match or clash with other site elements.
+That is why it is better to establish a color palette and then stick to it to provide a polished presentation.

 Colors Have Meaning